saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 ---
-id: cypress
+id: yaml
-title: Configuring your Cypress Tests
+title: Configuring Your TestCafe Tests
-sidebar_label: Configuration
+sidebar_label: YAML Configuration
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 `saucectl` relies on a YAML specification file to determine exactly which tests to run and how to run them.
-To customize `saucectl` to run your Cypress tests, simply modify the properties of the YAML file accordingly.
-This page defines each of the configuration properties specific to running Cypress tests.
+To customize `saucectl` to run your TestCafe tests, simply modify the properties of the YAML file accordingly.
+This page defines each of the configuration properties specific to running TestCafe tests.

 ## Setting an Alternative Configuration File